kubewarden/docs/docs/distributing-policies/custom-certificate-authorities.md

 :::note
 The default behavior of `kwctl` and `policy-server` is to enforce HTTPS with trusted certificates matching the system CA store.
 You can interact with registries using untrusted certificates or even without TLS, by using the `insecure_sources` setting.
-Clearly, this isn't for production environments.
+Clearly, it's not for production environments.
 :::

 ## The `sources.yaml` file